Related markets and services

 At a glance

-- A new super sewer system to ensure the River Thames remains clean for use for another 100 years
+- A new super sewer system to ensure the River Thames remains clean for use for at least another 120 years

 - The project aims to reduce the amount of overflows to four per year, down from 50